mengxiaren2024/CSP_via_Clustering/README.md

 # CSP_via_Clustering
-This respository shares the datasets and codes of our paper Coverage and Secure Use Analysis of Content Security Policies via Clustering.
+This respository shares the datasets and codes for Content Security Policy (CSP) analysis via clustering.
-We take the unsupervised clustering approach to analyze the security levels of the deployed CSPs from the directive coverage and secure use perspectives
+We take the unsupervised clustering approach to analyze the security levels of the deployed CSPs from the directive coverage and secure use perspectives.
+## Datasets

+##Codes

+# Publication
+Coverage and Secure Use Analysis of Content Security Policies via Clustering

+# License